NikhilMrityunjay-01/MemoryPaws/README.md

 # MemoryPaws
-MemoryPaws - Runtime Memory Patching for Linux
+MemoryPaws - Runtime Memory Patching for Linux | Android

 MemoryPaws is a shell script tool for patching the memory of a running process on Linux at runtime.
 With MemoryPaws, you can perform hex editing, dword editing, and qword editing to modify the memory of a target process, making it an excellent tool for debugging and reverse engineering.